ROCKET: Strengthening the competitiveness of SMEs by fostering regional cross-border cooperation in key technologies

 In April 2016 ROCKET started with 4 pre-approved cross-border "pioneer innovation projects" to show that the idea works and is sustainable.

 From April 2016 to October 2017 three calls for project proposals were published.
 In total, 17 cross-border feasibility studies and innovation projects involving 70 companies, research institutes and universities were initiated and successfully completed.
 The activities also led to the winning of the German-Dutch Business Prize by an innovation project.

 The geographical limitations made it difficult in some cases to form project consortia, as potential project partners were not located in the assisted area.
 In the end, however, project consortia were formed after a more intensive search and based on contacts with other multipliers already known.

 Potential for learning or transfer

-The holistic project approach in the support of companies (especially SMEs) before and during the application of innovation projects with a cross-border consortium and during the subsequent project duration ensures a successful implementation.
+The holistic project approach in supporting companies (especially SMEs) before and during the application process as well as in the implementation of cross-border innovation projects along national borders ensures a successful implementation of the project.